saurabhshri/saurabhshri.github.io/_posts/2017-06-09-google-summer-of-code-week-1-the-beginning.md

 	I made a rough sketch of how the general hierarchy will be in the project.
 I will try to make my tool as modular as possible, and also in the way that it can be easily used as a library in other projects.
 It's often difficult to "librarise" the code after creating, so even if it consumes some extra time, it's better in my belief to begin doing the same.

-    In general, their are two main directories inside the `source` directory -
+    In general, there are two main directories inside the `source` directory -

     - `lib_ext` 		: This shall contain all the [external libraries](https://github.com/saurabhshri/CCAligner/tree/master/src/lib_ext/) that I'll use.
     - `lib_ccaligner`	: This shall contain the [CCAligner library](https://github.com/saurabhshri/CCAligner/tree/master/src/lib_ccaligner).